mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 ## Quantity point text output

-The library does not provide a text output for quantity points, as printing just a number and a unit is not enough to adequately describe a quantity point.
-Often, an additional postfix is required.
+The library does not provide a text output for quantity points.
+The quantity stored inside is just an implementation detail of this type.
+It is a vector from a specific origin.
+Without the knowledge of the origin, the vector by itself is useless as we can't determine which point it describes.

+In the current library design, point origin does not provide any text in its definition.
+Even if we could add such information to the point's definition, we would not know how to output it in the text.
+There may be many ways to do it.
+For example, should we prepend or append the origin part to the quantity text?

-For example, the text output of `42 m` may mean many things and can also be confused with an output of a regular quantity.
-On the other hand, printing `42 m AMSL` for altitudes above mean sea level is a much better solution, but the library does not have enough information to print it that way by itself.
+For example, the text output of `42 m` for a quantity point may mean many things.
+It may be an offset from the mountain top, sea level, or maybe the center of Mars.
+Printing `42 m AMSL` for altitudes above mean sea level is a much better solution, but the library does not have enough information to print it that way by itself.

 ## Text output open questions

-1. Which C++ character type should be used for symbols in Unicode encoding?
-2. Are we OK with the usage of '_' for denoting a subsript identifier?
+1. Are we OK with the usage of '_' for denoting a subsript identifier?
-3. Are we OK with no text output support of quantity types?
+2. Are we OK with no text output support of quantity types?
-4. Which character type should `basic_symbol_text` be used in a single-argument constructor?
-5. How to name a non-Unicode accessor member function (e.g., `.ascii()`)?
+3. How to name a non-Unicode accessor member function (e.g., `.ascii()`)?
 The same name should consistently be used in `text_encoding` and in the formatting grammar.
-6. Should `unit_symbol()` return `std::string_view` or `basic_fixed_string`?
+4. Should `unit_symbol()` and `dimension_symbol` return `std::string_view` or `basic_fixed_string`?
-7. Do we care about ostreams enough to introduce custom manipulators to format units?
+5. Do we care about ostreams enough to introduce custom manipulators to format dimensions and units?
-8. What about the localization for units?
+6. What about the localization for units?
 Will we get something like ICU in the C++ standard?
-9. `std::chrono::duration` uses 'Q' and 'q' for a number and a unit.
+7. `std::chrono::duration` uses 'Q' and 'q' for a number and a unit.
 In the grammar above, we proposed using 'N' and 'U' for them, respectively.
 We also introduced 'D' for dimensions.
 Are we OK with this?
-10. Should we provide support for quantity points?
+8. Should we provide text support for quantity points?
+What about temperatires?

 # Design details and rationale